Altitude sickness information.

 2. Mild AMS Symptoms – (ATTENTION !!).
 If you have such kind of symptoms, we highly recommend you to walk downhill.

-Many trekkers in the higher elevation of the Himalaya get mild AMS, admit or acknowledge that you are having symptoms.
-You need to have only one of the following symptoms to be getting altitude sickness.
+Many trekkers in the higher elevation in the Himalaya get mild AMS, admit or acknowledge that you are having symptoms.
+You need to have only one of the following symptoms to find altitude sickness.

 A mild headache.

 Dry Raspy cough.